 The Road to Recovery

 The period after spinal surgery is just as important to the overall health and wellness of our patients as the surgery itself.
 My fellow surgeons, myself, and our staff at the DISC Spine Institute commit ourselves to guide patients through the entire process, from the first diagnosis to the moment they realize they are healed.
 We provide continued recovery support with any necessary pain medications, muscle relaxants, bracing for support, metabolic supplements for maximal healing of bones/nerves/soft tissue, topical scar healing medications, and physical therapy when indicated.
-Our staff of experienced medical assistants and physician assistants provide an enhanced level of support to help guide patients through the recovery phase.
+Our staff of experienced medical assistants and physician assistants provides an enhanced level of support to help guide patients through the recovery phase.

 If you’re concerned that your back pain is spinal stenosis or simply want to move forward with feeling better, contact the DISC Spine Institute, leading DFW disc and spine centers and experts in minimally invasive treatments, the most effective medical procedures to treat and eliminate chronic back pain.
 Treating back pain in Texas is easier than ever, with minimally invasive treatments that mean short hospital stays, and shorter recoveries.